novasearch/wiki.novasearch.org/wiki/Condor.md

 `   getenv = True`
 `   Executable = sim`
+`   getenv = True`
 `   Input = sim.in`
 `   Output = sim.out`
 `   Log = sim.log`
 `   Error = sim.err`
 `   Queue`

+Do not forget "getenv" to load your environment!

 ### Submit the job